8 Best Moisturizers for Combination Skin on Amazon (2026)

 What moisturizer is best for combination skin?

-Neutrogena Hydro Boost Water Gel is the most widely recommended starting point for combination skin -- hyaluronic acid water-gel that hydrates without adding oil, absorbs immediately, and doesn't contribute to T-zone shine.
-For combination skin with persistent oiliness or breakouts, CeraVe PM Facial Moisturizing Lotion adds niacinamide, which reduces sebum production over time.
+Neutrogena Hydro Boost Water Gel is a useful starting point for combination skin -- a hyaluronic acid water-gel that hydrates without a heavy finish.
+For combination skin with persistent oiliness or breakouts, CeraVe PM Facial Moisturizing Lotion adds niacinamide, which can support a more balanced-looking T-zone over time.

 Should combination skin use gel or cream moisturizer?